TitusMcKay/Pavati/README.md

 To view on your machine clone the repo and open the project in KiCad

 ## 3D
-you can view the case [here](https://3dviewer.net/#model=https://raw.githubusercontent.com/TitusMcKay/Pavati/refs/heads/master/3d/case-Body.step) if you want the best viewing experience open the [design files](./3d) in [FreeCAD](https://github.com/freecad/freecad) or open .step files in your 3d printer slicer or CAD software of choice
+You can view the case [here](https://3dviewer.net/#model=https://raw.githubusercontent.com/TitusMcKay/Pavati/refs/heads/master/3d/case-Body.step).

+If you want the best viewing experience open the [design files](./3d) in [FreeCAD](https://github.com/freecad/freecad), or open .step files in your 3d printer slicer or CAD software of choice